| SUBJECT | SEMESTER | CFU | SSD | LANGUAGE | |

 Learning objectivesThe class mainly aims at providing both theoretical and practical knowledges on non-destructive methods used in the industrial field.
 Teacher's Profile courseProgramTopic 1.
 Introduction to non-destructive testing (5h) examModeThe exam is a written test and it will contain two questions aimed at evaluating the students' theoretical knowledge of the main topics covered during the course from the point of view of methodology, sensors and the ability to analyze the context indicating the most appropriate methodology to applied, in line with the training objectives.
 In addition, an optional oral exam can be done on the practical laboratory tests. booksMaterial provided by teacher during lessons is sufficient to pass the exam. modeLectures and laboratory activites. classRoomModeAttendance is strongly recommended, but not mandatory. bibliographyCharles J. Hellier, “Handbook of Nondestructive Evaluation, Third Edition”, McGraw-Hill 2013 | |

-| MODULE II | - | - | - | - | |
+| GROUP A2 | - | - | - | - | |

 | VIRTUAL PROTOTYPING MARCO MARCONI | Second Semester | 6 | ING-IND/15 |